Capucine: Personal life

-Capucine met Pierre Trabaud on the set of Rendez-vous (1949) and they married the next year.
+Capucine met actor Pierre Trabaud on the set of Rendez-vous (1949) and they married the next year.
 The marriage lasted only eight months, and she never married again.

-Although she had been rumoured to have had affairs with men like William Holden, the actress allegedly denied it and told Boze Hadleigh, for his 1994 book Hollywood Lesbians, she preferred the company of women.
+She was the mistress of entertainment lawyer Charles K. Feldman for many years.

+Capucine met actor William Holden in the early 1960s.
+The two starred in the films The Lion (1962) and The 7th Dawn (1964).
+They reportedly began a two-year affair, which is alleged to have ended due to Holden's alcoholism.
+The split was amicable and Capucine and Holden remained friendly until his death in 1981.
+He left her $50,000 in his will.

 Death

 On 17 March 1990, at age 62, Capucine jumped to her death from her eighth-floor apartment in Lausanne, Vaud, Switzerland, where she had lived for 28 years, having reportedly suffered from illness and depression for some time.
 The police said an investigation left no doubt that she died by suicide.
 Neighbours said she had led a reclusive life with her three cats, hardly ever leaving her apartment and spending most of her time reading.

-Appraisal

-Filmink argued Capucine was an excellent comic actress whose critical reputation suffered because she "was easy to mock because of Feldman and her debut in Song Without End" and because "she lacked a classy drama credit to ensure critical plaudits."